netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        |             actions forwarding accept           |
        v                                                 v
 ~~~
-{: title="Out of band change detected.
+{: #fig-oob-change title="Out of band change detected.
 Client sends get-config
 request with known txid values.
 Server provides updates only where
 changes have happened."}

-In the example above, the server returns the acls container because
+In the example depicted in {{fig-oob-change}}, the server returns the acls container because
 the client supplied c-txid value (5152) differs from the s-txid value
 held by the server (6614), and 5152 is less recent in the server's
 Txid History than 6614.
 The client is apparently unaware of the